ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

       * The tile number.
       * The resolution.
 Ex: '96' for C96.
       * The path to the global lake data.
+      * The name of the lake status code file.
+      * The name of the lake depth file.
       * Minimum lake fraction in percent.
+If less than minimum, fraction is zero.
+      * Binary lake flag.
+When '1', output lake fraction as '0' or '1'.
+Otherwise, output fraction.
+Default is '1'.

 Program inputs and outputs
 --------------------------